vlna/custom-bash-scripts/README.md

 # custom-bash-scripts
-written and/or modified or just useful
+written and/or modified by me or just useful